top of page

 Self-love aligns closely with concepts like self-compassion, unconditional positive regard, and secure attachment.

-• Self-compassion (as described in research) involves treating yourself with the same kindness you would offer a friend when you make a mistake.
+Self-compassion (as described in research) involves treating yourself with the same kindness you would offer a friend when you make a mistake.
+It’s about understanding that everyone struggles and that it’s okay to be imperfect.

-• Unconditional positive regard suggests that your value is not dependent on performance, productivity, or perfection.
+Unconditional positive regard suggests that your value is not dependent on performance, productivity, or perfection.
+You are worthy simply because you exist.

 Woman outside holding her phone and looking away